15 Steps to Build a Strong Relationship With Your Spouse

 - Have deep, long, and spiritually connecting hugs.
 Hug each other in silence and feel the presence of each other for several minutes.

 - Try rhythmic, synchronized breathing.
-Hug your partner deeply and breathe either with them or follow their rhythm, meaning that you both either inhale deeply and exhales fully, together.
+Hug your partner deeply and breathe either with them or follow their rhythm, meaning that you both either inhale and exhale deeply, together.
 Or you inhale as your lover exhales, and as they exhale you inhale deeply.

 Experiment with both these patterns and notice what feels best for both of you (obviously you’ll have to communicate with your partner and explain to them before you do this).

-- When you lay together in bed, place your ear on your lover’s chest, and listen to their heartbeat.
+- Place your ear on your lover’s chest, and listen to their heartbeat.
 You’ll be amazed at how profound and intimate this little thing can be to deepen your connection with your lover on a spiritual level.

 - Spoon with your lover often.
 Spooning is such a deeply intimate position to hold each other and provide a deep sense of comfort and security to the person that you love so dearly.